Aetas/justadd.coffee/jekyll/books.md

 Maybe I should do the same for gramps.

 I kinda like the idea of having a bunch of unlinked pages that can only be chanced upon.
+Maybe I should add a music section.